 The contact center software industry is on the verge of huge growth and digital disruption.
-According to one study, it will grow to $29.1 billion by 2022; that's up from $13.3 billion in 2016, meaning it's expected to more than double in a span of six years.
+According to a study, it will grow to $29.1 billion by 2022 from $13.3 billion in 2016, meaning it's expected to more than double in a span of six years.

 Such explosive growth usually leads to more competition, which means cost savings for you, the consumer.

 That's great news, right?
 But more competition also means more options, and that can get overwhelming.
 How do you know which contact center software solution is the right one for you, and how can you avoid paying too much for it?

 In this article, we're breaking down everything you need to know about contact center software pricing, including the key features offered and how they affect the price.
 We'll also take a look at pricing structures and a few other factors you need to know about.

 A contact center, according to Gartner's definition, can support customer interactions through multiple channels, such as phone, email, chat, and social media.
 Various software tools and functions support call centers, including automatic call distribution, computer telephony integration, interactive voice response (IVR), and outbound dialers.

 Contact centers differs from call centers, as the latter support only telephone calls.